Israel's Barak, architect of Iran policy, leaving politics

 He has lent public credibility to Netanyahu's veiled threats to bomb Iran should diplomacy fail to curb its disputed uranium enrichment campaign.

-But after Netanyahu, in a September speech at the United Nations, said Israel's "red line" on Iran now fell in mid-2013, Barak signaled that any war with the Persian power could wait.
+But after Netanyahu, in a September speech at the United Nations, said Israel's "red line" on Iran now fell in mid-2013, Barak signalled that any war with the Persian power could wait.

 Israeli officials say contingency plans for Iran have been in place for months, awaiting a green light from the government.